TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ```
 ## Main code

+Some of the functions found throughout the different files have two funtions that do the same.
+This is because they can be activated using a physical button and a button on screen.
+Physical buttons come with an extra parameter (event).
+This is why a seperate function has to be made.
+For example MainMidWindow has start and startB.

 * Main_File_FC

 To be able to make a graphical user interface that contains objects, a window has to be made.
 This is what happens in the main file using Tkinter.